-Students are then required participate in some aspect (beyond the Introduction to the Arts course) of the School’s arts program before graduation.
-Students can complete this Arts requirement in a variety of ways:
+Students are then required participate in some aspect of the school’s arts program before graduation.
+Students can complete this arts requirement in a variety of ways:

 - participation in Choral Scholars, Noxontones (our acapella group), Orchestra, or Jazz Ensemble for a full academic year; or

 - participation in the theatre or afternoon dance program for at least two terms (not necessarily consecutively).

 Students who complete introductory coursework in certain disciplines—drawing & painting, photography, or film— may choose to further their study of that discipline by “majoring” in that discipline in the senior year.
 Majors take a full-credit Advanced Study course in their discipline that requires extensive, independent work and artistic production outside the classroom.

 Frequent recitals, exhibitions, and drama productions on campus allow students to share their artistic efforts with the entire St. Andrew’s community.
 Arts students in all disciplines also take off-campus excursions to give or attend performances, collaborate with other artists, and visit arts institutions and workshops.
 For example, our Choral Scholars have performed throughout the country and world, including in Havana, Cuba; at the White House; at St. Stephen’s Cathedral in Vienna, Austria; and at the Cathedral of St. John the Divine in New York City.
 Concurrently, we bring the larger art world to St. Andrew’s through exhibitions by professional artists in our Warner Gallery, concerts by internationally recognized musicians and ensembles in Engelhard Hall, and regular talks, classroom visits, and workshops by visiting artists who are invited to campus throughout the year.